 There’s no shortage competition for your hard-earned money.
 Whether it’s because of inflation, a mortgage, your kid’s post-secondary education, or an unexpected expense.
 It’s no wonder saving for retirement often gets pushed aside.

 Many Canadians struggle with making regular contributions to their registered retirement savings plans (RRSPs).
-They have no shortage of RRSP contribution room, just not the funds to put in their RRSPs.
+They have plenty of RRSP contribution room.
+They’re just lacking the funds to put in an RRSP.

 How does an RRSP loan work?